 Winner of four national and two international composition awards, in 1997 Francis received First Prize in the piano solo section of the S.S.
 Prokofiev Composing Competition in Moscow, for his Toccata (dedicated to his friend, the legendary French-Canadian virtuoso Marc-André Hamelin).
 In 2004 he was awarded Honorable Mention in the Barlow International Award for Composition (USA), placed 2nd in a worldwide field of 362 professional composers behind his friend and compatriot, Judith Bingham.
 In 2006 and 2011 he was a nominated finalist in the BASCA Annual Composer Awards, staged in association with the BBC.
 In August 1999 A Song on the End of the World, his oratorio for soloists, chorus and orchestra, was hailed in The Times as ‘thrilling music, …contemporary and original, …impressive and profoundly affecting’ , and in The Birmingham Post as ‘a stunning première, …apocalyptic and luminous’.
 In 2006 his further oratorio for tenor soloist, double chorus and organ, The Cloud of Unknowing, was acclaimed by Richard Morrison in The Times: ‘A sincere, intelligent and admirably unsensational meditation on the darkness at the heart of man. …One sometimes writes, hyperbolically, of a performance moving one to tears.
 But at the end of Francis Pott’s The Cloud of Unknowing, genuine tears were shed’.

 Francis’s recent output includes Word, a half-hour meditative sequence for chorus and organ which interrogates the meaning and message of the Gospels in a postmodern age, and which intersperses five poems of R.S.Thomas with verses from St John’s Prologue in the New Revised Standard Version; also a large-scale Mass for eight parts, recorded in 2011 on the Naxos label by its dedicatees, the Oxford-based chamber choir Commotio under their conductor, Matthew Berry.
 Concert music has included Einzige Tage, a song cycle setting German translations of Russian poems by Pasternak and Akhmatova, and a half-hour Sonata for viola and piano; these two works were released together on CD in December 2014.
-Current projects also include two works for chorus and orchestra, concertos for violin and for cor anglais and further works for organ and piano.
+Recent projects also include two major works for chorus and orchestra, while current activity embraces concertos for violin and for cor anglais and further works for organ and for piano.
 Francis remains active as a piano soloist, accompanist and chamber partner and maintains a particular research interest in the oeuvre of the émigré Russian composer-pianist, Nikolai Medtner.

-Francis Pott is married with two children (both following him in musical directions) and lives in a village on the outskirts of Winchester.
+Francis Pott is married with two adult children (both following him in musical directions) and lives in a village on the outskirts of Winchester.